The future of work is online.

 - Students are expected to complete all projects in order to earn a stipend.

 Access to Gear and Technology Matters

 We believe that access to high quality gear, technology and equipment should not be a barrier to being an active participant in your community.
 Therefore, Spy Hop has gear packages available to rent for FREE for any student who needs it in order to take a Spy Hop class.
-Gear can be picked up and dropped off at Spy Hop’s downtown facilities and kept for the duration of the program.
-Gear packages are coordinated directly with Spy Hop’s Program Director, Jeremy Chatelain.
+Gear can be picked up and dropped off at Spy Hop’s downtown facilities.
+Please direct any questions to Program Director, Jeremy Chatelain.